XYZ: Online Manual

 check PATTERN...

 Run the checks matching the supplied glob patterns, in alphanumeric order.
-Any faults found are reported on standard output (or written to a file with -r) in the format described below.
+Any faults found are reported on standard output (or written to a file with “--report”) in the format described below.
 The exit status will be the number of faults found, capped at 124.
 The special pattern “all” can be used to specify that all checks should be run.

 fix PATTERN...